0xMiden/miden-client/docs/src/web-client/examples/notes.md

         # This can include custom validation logic, asset transfers, etc.
     `;

-   // ScriptBuilder constructor uses a boolean to either
-   // use debug mode (true) or not (false).
+    // Script builder can be instanced in either debug or normal mode using one of:
+    // - ScriptBuilderMode.Debug
+    // - ScriptBuilderMode.Normal

-    const noteScript = new ScriptBuilder(false);
+    const noteScript = new ScriptBuilder(ScriptBuilderMode.Debug);
     // Use the compiled script in your transaction
 } catch (error) {
     console.error("Failed to compile note script:", error.message);